TarVK/oxidd/README.md

 mgr.export_dddmp("test.dddmp", [("w", w)]) # Export as dddmp file
 ```

-### Oxidd
+### Rust

-Add this oxidd fork as a dependency to your project.
+Add this oxidd fork as a dependency to your rust project.
 It should look something like:

 ```toml
 [dependencies]